800 North Road | Hopewell, NJ 08534 | 609-584-1800 | info@thenewgrange.org

 Community-Based Instruction: Our CBI experiences include various on- and off-site opportunities that aim to enhance students’ transition preparedness through service learning projects, real-world life skills, job shadowing, volunteering, un-paid work experiences, and college visits.

-In the last year, our students have either worked or volunteered on a weekly basis at the following establishments: Learning Ally, S.A.V.E.
-Animal Shelter, and Trenton Habitat for Humanity ReStore, Little Kids College, The Bent Spoon, and St. Francis Medical Center.
-Other community sites students have explored as part of the transition program are WPRB Princeton, Princeton Record Exchange, Mercer County Community College (including Office of Special Services), Palmer Square Management Corporation, Stony Brook-Millstone Watershed Association, and Trenton Area Soup Kitchen.
-Students have also attended Dare to Dream (Mercer and Burlington Co.
-Community Colleges) and 21st Century Life and Careers conferences.
+In the last year, our students have either worked or volunteered on a weekly basis at the following establishments: Pennington Quality Market, Old Glory Auto Detailing, Seward Johnson, Grounds for Sculpture, Goodwill, Shady Brook Farm, SAVE Animal Shelter, Versailles Apartment Maintenance, We Make.
+Other community sites students have explored as part of the transition program are Charles Laurita Mischeif Studios, Princeton Record Exchange, Mercer County Community College (including Office of Special Services), Hamilton Train Station, multiple area restaurants, Trenton Museum, AMC Movie Theater, Ewing Library, and Ewing Post Office.
+Students have also attended Dream Program (Mercer Community College) and Armed Forces presentations.

 Coordinated Student Support: A unique feature of Newgrange’s Transition Program is our ability to coordinate with all members of the teaching staff and related service providers.